 A few short years back, IAU’s building in Southfield, Michigan, was a hub of activity.
 Scholars, students, staff, volunteers, community groups all kept the building alive and functioning.
 As political turmoil and strife in the Muslim majority world steadily increased, many of our major donors understandably turned to fund overseas relief efforts.
 While this is absolutely necessary and beneficial, we humbly remind ourselves first that domestic efforts to learn and share Islam is critical to the Ummah-at-large as well.

 With all of the above, IAU was destined to re-organize and reconfigure itself, it’s mission and vision.
-Our intention is to continue delivering authentic Islamic knowledge, but no longer online.
+Our intention is to continue delivering authentic Islamic knowledge, but no longer online at this time.
 We hope to return to the roots of sharing Islam by engaging individuals and communities one-by-one through our brick-and-mortar programming, inshaAllah.
 To reflect this updated intention, our new name is Southfield Muslim Community Center, the umbrella organization sheltering IAU’s Study Abroad program, an English and Arabic reading library, community offices, meeting spaces and Masjid Noor.